What Marketing Budget Should My Business Adopt to Make Us More Competitive?

 • Video marketing will no longer be viewed as an afterthought in content.
 In the coming years, it will be significantly more important.
 Forrester Research discovered that video included in emails results in a 200 percent to 300% increase in click-throughs.

-• While search marketing and videos continue to dominate marketing spending, social media marketing channel spending has slowed down (except for Facebook).
+• While search marketing and videos dominate marketing spending, social media marketing channel spending has decreased (except for Facebook).
 A mere half of the respondents to a recent survey intend to increase their spending on social media advertising on platforms like Instagram, Twitter, or Snapchat.

-• Content marketing remains a crucial part of any successful marketing strategy, and it still consumes a significant amount of marketing spend.
-B2B marketers invest, on average, 28 percent of digital advertising budgets in content marketing.
+• Content marketing remains a crucial part of any successful marketing strategy, and it still consumes significant marketing budgets.
+On average, B2B marketers invest 28 percent of their digital advertising budgets in content marketing.

 How do I calculate the return on investment (ROI) of my marketing spend?

-You should evaluate the effectiveness of the marketing strategy you used over the past year when planning your marketing budget.
-To do this, you will need to answer three questions to understand how to create an effective budget.
+When planning your marketing budget, you should evaluate the effectiveness of your marketing strategy over the past year.
+To do this, you must answer three questions to understand how to create an effective budget.

 1. What marketing campaigns were the top generator of leads?